- Janice Gray

 Janice has sat on numerous committees at UNSW Australia ranging from the university-wide Animal Care and Ethics Committee to the faculty-based Staffing Committee, Dean's Advisory Commitee, Visiting Scholars' Committee, Research Funding Committee and the Post-graduate Committee.
 She also chaired Law School meetings for some years.
-She is the Editor-in- Chief of the Australasian Journal of Natural Resources Law and Policy (2011 - present and was formerly an editor of the Australasian Journal of Natural Resources Law and Policy (2009, 2010); an editor of the Human Rights Defender (2008 - present) and is on the International Advisory Board of the Canadian Journal of Native Studies (approx 1999- present).
+She was the Editor-in- Chief of the Australasian Journal of Natural Resources Law and Policy (2011 - July, 2016 and was formerly an editor of the Australasian Journal of Natural Resources Law and Policy (2009- 2010); an editor of the Human Rights Defender (2008 - present) and is on the International Advisory Board of the Canadian Journal of Native Studies (approx 1999- present).

 In 2015 Janice returned to the University of Oxford where she was once again a Visiting Scholar, at the Centre for Socio Legal Studies.
 In 2015, she was also a Visiting Scholar at Queen Mary University of London (July - December, 2015) while in 2012 she was an invited Visiting Scholar at SupAgro, a grande ecole, in Montpellier, France.
 From July- December 2009 Janice was a selected Visiting Scholar at the Centre of Socio-Legal Studies, University of Oxford and an elected Visiting Scholar at Wolfson College, University of Oxford.
 Janice has also held positions as a Visiting Scholar/ Professor at the Pontifícia Universidade Católica do Rio de Janeiro, PUC-Rio, Brazil (2004); University of Ottawa (1996); University of York (Toronto) (1996); and University of Saskatchewan (1996).